Carl Breeden

-Carl Louis "Charles" Breeden (10 February 1891 – 2 November 1951) was an English automotive industry engineer and entrepreneur and a first-class cricketer.
+Carl Louis "Charles" Breeden (10 February 1891 – 2 November 1951) was an English automotive industry engineer, entrepreneur and a first-class cricketer.
 He was born in Moseley, Birmingham and died at Claverdon, Warwickshire.

 Breeden was a Lucas employee who acquired an interest in the Wilmot company, a long-established Birmingham silversmiths, which accounts for the Wilmot Breeden company name.
 Wilmot stayed with the company until 1949 at least, and the title was hyphenated until the early fifties.
 By the time of Breeden's death in 1951 it employed more than 5,000 people.
 Breeden had brought back from the United States the concept of attached metal bumpers or fenders.
 Breeden was approached by William Morris, probably in 1928, and asked to supply bumpers for the new Morris Minor.
 With very little in the way of facilities he delivered the first batch within three months of commencement.
 He subsequently began supplying Austin, Wolseley, and eventually almost every UK vehicle maker.
 The Wilmot part of the business concentrated upon smaller parts, developing new techniques of pressure die casting and chromium plating which made them market leaders.
 By 1931 the company had issued a catalogue which contained many other types of automotive components including door locks.
 It is one of the direct antecedents of the current Inteva Products international components group.
 He was well-connected within the automotive industry in other ways too.
 In 1914, he married Hilda, the daughter of Harry Lucas, son of the founder of Lucas Industries and the head of that company; in 1951, just six months before he died, his younger son married a daughter of Leonard Lord, the head of the Austin Motor Company and the architect of the British Motor Corporation.
 Before the First World War, Breeden had worked with Oliver Lucas of the Lucas Industries group to develop the dynamo for use on motorcycles, which were a fast-growing industry in Birmingham.